shuof1/Monorepo-ChatApp-for-Web-and-Mobile/README.md

 - **adapter-firestore-rn** → @react-native-firebase for RN

 - **adapter-storage-wm** → WatermelonDB (SQLite for RN, IndexedDB/LokiJS for Web)

+- **adapter-firestore-admin** -> Used in API routes and backend services for event handling, ACL, and system tasks.

 📦 Located under `packages/`
 ## 🚀 Quick Start